How to Improve Listening Comprehension as a Language Learner

 If you only listen to one teacher's voice or one podcast host, you're setting yourself up for a rude awakening when you encounter other speakers.

-Accents vary wildly, even within the same language.
+- Accents vary wildly, even within the same language.
 British English sounds completely different from Australian English.
-Mandarin from Beijing has different tones than Mandarin from Taiwan.
+Mandarin from Beijing has different tones from Mandarin from Taiwan.
 Spanish from Argentina uses different pronunciation than Spanish from Spain.

-Also mix up the formality levels.
-Listen to news broadcasts (formal), YouTube vlogs (casual), movie dialogue (dramatic), and real conversations (natural).
-Each style has different vocabulary, speed, and structure.
+- Also mix up the formality levels.
+Practicing listening to news broadcasts (formal), YouTube vlogs (casual), movie dialogue (dramatic), and real conversations (natural) gives you different vocabulary, speed, and structure.

 All the podcast listening in the world won't fully prepare you for the chaos of real conversation.
 People interrupt each other, talk over each other, use inside jokes, change topics suddenly, and speak with emotion that affects their clarity.